 A flood of entries for that first 2013 festival ensured there would be continuity and no missing summer, no empty year in the Chichester festival calendar.
 We even had star names with former poet laureate Sir Andrew Motion, the brilliant Hanover Band and legendary pop icon Geno Washington.
 It was a bit of a miracle really as the first festival was launched and run entirely on goodwill.

-Now, in 2018 as a registered charity (1167936), we are grateful for the support of our sponsors from the business community, Chichester City Council, West Sussex County Council and our key supporter, the Chichester Observer (Johnson Press).
-The current festival committee comprises Phil Hewitt (chairman), Barry Smith (co-ordinator), Nick Sutherland (treasurer), Jill Cook (secretary) and members Anne Scicluna, Helen Watt, Anthony Cane and Simon O’Hea.
+Now, in 2019 as a registered charity (1167936), we are grateful for the support of our sponsors from the business community, particularly our headline sponsor for 2019, Henry Adams, Chichester City Council, West Sussex County Council and the Chichester Observer (Johnson Press).
+The current festival committee comprises Phil Hewitt (chairman), Barry Smith (co-ordinator), Nick Sutherland (treasurer), Simon O’Hea (secretary) and members Anne Scicluna and Jake Barlow.

-What do we have in store for 2018 in our month long celebration of the arts running from 16th June to 15th July?
+What do we have in store for 2019 in our month long celebration of the arts running from 15th June to 14th July?
 We like to think there will be something for everybody, whatever their age or interests.
-A quick glance at the event categories gives a sense of the scope: classical music, jazz, blues, folk, rock, pop and light music; spoken word; theatre; art and craft; cinema; walks and tours; food and drink; dance; church events; open days, fetes and sport.
+A quick glance at the event categories gives a sense of the scope: classical music, jazz, blues, folk, rock, pop and light music; spoken word; theatre; art and craft; cinema; walks and tours; food and drink; dance; church events; open days, fetes and much more.
 With over two hundred events on offer, there is a fantastic choice.
 We are now one of the largest festivals in the south.

 The foundations of the festival rest upon Chichester organisations, but though we are grounded in the community, we are delighted to welcome to the city visiting performers from all over the world, including major orchestras, bands, singers, authors, poets and much more.
 Have a browse through our listings and we are sure you will find plenty to stimulate and entertain.